 In addition to excessive sweating, some of the other symptoms of rheumatoid arthritis include:

-Certain infections may cause excessive sweating, such as endocarditis, which is an infection that attacks the inner lining of the heart.
+Certain infections can cause excessive sweating.
+An example is endocarditis, which is an infection that attacks the inner lining of the heart.

-Another one that tends to cause extreme sweat is tuberculosis.
-It tends to cause heavy night sweats in particular that seem to completely drench your clothes.
+Another infection that tends to cause extreme sweating is tuberculosis.
+It tends to cause heavy night sweats in particular.

-Gout is listed as a cause for hyperhidrosis.
-Gout is caused by having too much uric acid in the blood.
-That uric acid forms crystals under your skin and in your joints which can cause physical problems.
+Gout is known as a cause of hyperhidrosis.
+It is caused by having too much uric acid in the blood.
+The extra uric acid forms crystals under your skin and in your joints which can cause physical problems.